Skip to main content

 exmoor ponies grazing in a roadside location on a sunny day.

-Probably the most popular choice for holiday accommodation on Exmoor are holiday cottages.
+Probably the most popular choice for holiday accommodation on Exmoor is holiday cottages.
 There is a wide choice of properties, from romantic moorland boltholes for couples to large country houses for celebrations or dual family holidays.

 Click here to view our collection of Exmoor holiday cottages.